asurinsaka/asurinsaka.github.io/_posts/2016-08-01-IPOPP-Installation.md

 is a free software used to process raw hdf satellite data from Suomi National Polar orbiting Partnership(SNPP), Aqua, and Terra missions.

+## IPOPP Installation Procedures
+To install ipopp, you can follow the following steps:

+1. Create user ipopp.
+2. Download ipopp from nasa.
+ 1. You need to register an account with nasa
+ 2. Download downloader_ipopp_2.5.sh
+ 3. Run it on your linux machine, make sure you have enough space.
+3. Uncompress DRL-IPOPP_2.5.tar.gz to ~/IPOPP of ipopp user.
+4. Run system_test.sh in ~/IPOPP, make sure all tests are passed except the database test.
+IPOPP 2.5 includes standalone mariadb and do not required pre-installed database.
+5. Run install_ipopp.sh

 To learn how ipopp works, I started with understanding ipopp installations.
-Here is a picture of the ipopp installation procedures started from the script install_ipopp.sh
+Here is a picture of the ipopp installation procedures started after you fire the script install_ipopp.sh

 [![IPOPP Install](/iamges/ipopp_installation.png)](/iamges/ipopp_installation.pdf)